Biden campaign predicts GOP candidates will ‘out-MAGA each other’ at debate

-(The Hill) — President Biden’s reelection campaign on Saturday predicted that the GOP presidential candidates will “out-MAGA each other,” in the first GOP debate next week, according to an email memo.
+(The Hill) — President Biden’s reelection campaign predicted that the GOP presidential candidates will “out-MAGA each other,” in the first GOP debate, according to an email memo.

 Michael Taylor, communications director for Biden’s 2024 campaign, detailed the “extreme MAGA” topics they expect Republican candidates to hit on the debate stage: cuts to Social Security and Medicares, tax breaks for the rich, shipping jobs overseas, protecting the gun lobby, enacting a nationwide abortion ban and undermining democracy through election denial.